The question of urgency

 To be clear, every analogy has its drawbacks.
 Here are three ways in which the discovery of an AUI could be different from the discovery by Columbus of America:

 - In the 1490s, there was only one Christopher Columbus.
-Nowadays, there are scores (perhaps hundreds) of schemes underway to try to devise new models of AI.
+Nowadays, there are hundreds (perhaps thousands) of schemes underway to try to devise new models of AI.
 Many of these are proceeding with significant financial backing.

 - Whereas the journey across the Atlantic (and, eventually, the Pacific) could be measured by a single variable (latitude), the journey across the vast multidimensional landscape of artificial minds is much less predictable.
-That’s another reason to keep an open mind.
+That’s another reason to avoid dogmatism.

 - Discovering an AUI could drastically transform the future of exploration in the landscape of artificial minds.
 Assisted by AUI, we might get to AGI much quicker than without it.
 Indeed, in some scenarios, it might take only a few months after we reach AUI for us (now going much faster than before) to reach AGI.
 Or days.
 Or hours.